jluningp/smlformat/README.md

 #### Usage
 1. `: Neoformat`
-2. If your file doesn't parse when you run SMLFormat, it'll delete all your code.
-I'm working on this.
+2. If your file doesn't parse when you run SMLFormat, it will not be formatted.

 ## Known Issues
 1. Types have too many parentheses around them